Skip to main content

 Recommended VPS Requirements

-Minimum starting point for a test environment
+Minimum practical starting point for a test environment

 • 4 CPU cores